opendocsg/slw-judgments-backfill/2017_SGHC_131/report.md

 58     In my view, these arguments have little force.

 59     The mere fact of joint tenancy (and the attendant fact of the right of survivorship) does little to prove the parties’ intention as to the beneficial ownership of the property.
 At best, it does not overtly contradict [X]’s claim that [Y] intended for her and her children to be able to live in the Property should anything happen to him.
-Where joint tenants have made unequal contributions to the purchase price of the property, they are presumed to beneficially own a share of the property proportionate to their respective contributions to its purchase price ( _Lau Siew Kim_ at [83]; _Neo Hui Ling v Ang Ah Sew_ [2012] 2 SLR 831 at [14]–[15]).
+Where joint tenants have made unequal contributions to the purchase price of the property, they are presumed to beneficially own a share of the property proportionate to their respective contributions to its purchase price ( _Lau Siew Kim_ at [83]; _Neo Hui Ling v Ang Ah Sew_ <span class="citation">[2012] 2 SLR 831</span> at [14]–[15]).
 The strongest argument that [X] can make here is probably that no consideration actually passed from [X] to [Y], although the consideration stated in the instrument of transfer was $400,000.
 However, this fact does not strongly suggest that [Y] intended to gift to [X] a share in the Property at least in the proportion of $400,000 to its then market value.

 60 [X]’s comparison of the Property to Pasadena property also suffers from a crucial flaw — it is distinguishable on the basis of the times when the properties were acquired.
 The Pasadena property was acquired in 2004, _ie_ , after the parties registered their marriage in 1999.
 According to both expert affidavits before me, under California law, community property is all property acquired by a married person _during marriage while domiciled in California_.
 This means that the Pasadena property would have been community property on the assumption that [X] and [Y] were validly married.
 On the other hand, the Property was acquired in 1997, _ie_ , before [X] and [Y] even started dating.
 The parties